A characterization of groups of parahoric type: The case of rank

-Finally we have to check that $\phi$ is an isomorphism of algebraic varieties.
-For every $h\in{\mth{H}}$, the application $l\mapsto\phi(h)\phi(h^{-1}l)$ from $h\Omega$ to $\phi(h)\Omega'$ is an isomorphism of algebraic varieties which coincices with $\phi$ on $\Omega\cap h\Omega$.
-Moreover, since $\Omega$ is Zariski-open and dense, it is easy to check that ${\mth{H}}$ is the union of a finite number of subsets of the form $h\Omega$; by glueing the corresponding applications we obtain that $\phi$ is algebraic on the whole group and the proposition is proved. $\Box$
+It only remains to check that $\phi$ is an isomorphism of algebraic varieties.
+For every $h\in{\mth{L}}$, the application $l\mapsto\phi(h)\phi(h^{-1}l)$ from $h\Omega$ to $\phi(h)\Omega'$ is an isomorphism of algebraic varieties which coincides with $\phi$ on $\Omega\cap h\Omega$.
+Moreover, since $\Omega$ is open and dense, it is easy to check that ${\mth{L}}$ is the union of a finite number of subsets of the form $h\Omega$; by glueing the corresponding applications we obtain that $\phi$ is algebraic on the whole group and the proposition is proved. $\Box$ \end{proof}